The Squirrel in the Coal Mine

 Perhaps it wasn’t far-fetched to imagine that the squirrels, much like canaries taken into coal mines as an advance-warning system to miners to detect deadly gas risks, were serving as sentinels for what lay ahead for the election and its aftermath.
-After all, we’ve been bombarded with advice to “vote like your lives depended on it.”
+After all, we’ve been bombarded with advice to “vote like your lives depend on it.”
 We’ve also observed storefronts boarded up, National Guard troops placed on standby, battalions of lawyers assembled to challenge vote counts, a “non-scalable” fence erected around the White House (the “people’s house”), and an embattled incumbent inexplicably advise radical “militias” to “stand back and stand by.”

-Of course, all of this is compounded by a backdrop of pervasive uncertainty exacerbated by a motherlode of such oft-cited challenges such as a worsening pandemic, natural disasters, racial tensions, economic hardships, and climate change, it's understandable that so many of us are feeling vigilant and hyper-reactive to each new stressor.
+Of course, all of this is compounded by a backdrop of pervasive uncertainty exacerbated by a motherlode of oft-cited challenges, such as a worsening pandemic, natural disasters, racial tensions, economic hardships, and climate change, it's understandable that so many of us are feeling vigilant and hyper-reactive to each new stressor.